v2sCollections/City-of-Dreams/README.md

 ![img](https://i.imgur.com/zCpg0Fp.png)

 **⛔ STOP.** Do not try to remove or uninstall things by hand.
 Do not try to reinstall everything.
-Do not try to reinstall Windows, Cyberpunk2077, or the collection when you see errors on Vortex.
+Do not try to reinstall Vortex, Cyberpunk2077, or the collection when you see errors on Vortex.

 ## FAQ